HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_nodeselectors.md

 For this example, the following setup is assumed:

 -   The target cluster has multiple nodes.
--   A label purpose is added to a node called `k8s-node-4` and assigned the value `ingress`
+-   A label purpose is added to a node called `k8s-node-4` and assigned the value `haproxy`

 This can be done using the following commands: